What is a Ridge Augmentation?

 How is the Surgery Accomplished?

-A ridge augmentation procedure is typically performed in Dr. Beanland, Chu and Vellis’s office light or general anesthesia.
+A ridge augmentation procedure is typically performed in Beanland, Chu, Vellis or Kang's office light or general anesthesia.
 Some patients may tolerate the procedure well with just a local or numbing type anesthetic.